FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 For the purposes of this walkthrough we will use the following fictitious claim:

 * Our claim contains four activities
-* Activities are configured in a workflow where: Activity 1 -> Activity 2 -> Activity 3
+* Activities are configured in a workflow where: Activity 1 -> Activity 2
-* Activity 4 is assigned, by a case handler, as and when it is required and is not assigned through workflow
+* Activity 3 is assigned, by a case handler, as and when it is required and is not assigned through workflow

 **Note:** All id's (uuid's) shown in the examples below are fictitious.
 And also be aware id's are environment & claim specific.